Abdul Zahir (politician)

 Abdul Zahir (3 May 1910 – 21 October 1982) was an Afghan politician who was Prime Minister of Afghanistan for over a year in the early 1970s, during the reign of King Mohammad Zahir Shah.

 Early life and education

-An ethnic Pashtun from the Ghilji Sahak tribe, Abdul Zahir was born in the village of De Baghalak in Mihtarlam District of Laghman Province in eastern Afghanistan.
+A Pashtun from Laghman Province, Abdul Zahir was born in the village of De Baghalak in Mihtarlam District of Laghman Province in eastern Afghanistan.
 He had three or four brothers.
 His father's name was Mirza Abdul Qader.

 Abdul Zahir attended secondary school in Kabul and university in the United States, earning an MD from Columbia University and a Master's degree in public health from Johns Hopkins University.

 Career

 Abdul Zahir became a medical doctor and returned to Afghanistan to practice medicine, but eventually entered politics.
 His political positions included terms as Minister of Health, Speaker of House of the People from 1961 to 1968, and Ambassador to Italy and Pakistan.
 Most prominently, he served as Prime Minister of Afghanistan from June 1970 to December 1972.
 A few months after resigning, King Mohammad Zahir Shah was overthrown and Abdul Zahir retired from politics.